zrebec/exchange/README.md

 6. If server is restarted and database was deleted, so we're going to step 1.

-### Potential problem
-The problem can be if we will storing into local

 ## Installation

 To run this project, you need to have Docker installed on your system.
 If you don't have Docker installed, you can download it from here.